 These systems are still unavailable for common use.
 They create images by projecting laser light into the human eye and aiming at bright, high-contrast, high-resolution images.

 The top AR companies ensure that their products are thoroughly tested before they’re handed over to the client.
 Verifying that the final product adheres to the client’s requirements and is functional from top to bottom, with no glitches, is an integral part of the development process.
 Meanwhile, the guidelines for testing AR applications are still being developed because testing for AR is so different from testing for other applications — nullifying the utility of traditional testing tools.
-As we can see, there are a number of challenges that augmented reality developer teams have to overcome:
+As we can see, there are a number of challenges that AR technology company teams have to overcome:

 AR apps go far beyond the standard WIMP (window, icon, menu, and pointing device) interface model, allowing users to interact with the apps in a range of creative ways, including the 3D space.
 Testing for AR apps, therefore, needs to include new standards in GUI and usability testing, which would reflect all the unique multidimensional relations between the user and the augmented world.

-Ensuring an accurate superimposition of digital data onto an image of the real world in motion is important for an AR agency.
+Ensuring an accurate superimposition of digital data onto an image of the real world in motion is important for AR companies.
 Users don’t want augmented objects floating from their intended positions when the device is moved a certain way.
 To achieve this, the movement and rotation of the device must be perfectly translated from the physical camera to its virtual representation — paving the way for a landmine of potential bugs in AR apps.

 A comprehensive legal framework with regard to AR application testing hasn’t been created yet.
-The physical nature of the application aside, it will soon become necessary to test how one AR application interacts with another so that privacy is maintained.
+The physical nature of the application aside, it will soon become necessary to test how one AR application interacts with another to maintain privacy.
 Data privacy is an important legal issue that’s becoming increasingly prominent as the world becomes more digitalized and cybercrime continues to proliferate.

-That brings us to the end of this detailed coverage of the leading augmented reality companies working in the US and the important criteria we’ve ranked them on.
+That brings us to the end of this detailed coverage of the top-tier augmented reality companies and the important criteria we’ve ranked them on.
 We are sure this comprehensive article will not only help you partner with the agency best suited to your needs but also appreciate the range of specialties this agency should excel at.
-In case you’re looking to hire a virtual reality expert, make sure to check our list of the best VR companies.